Last updated on June 6th, 2026 at 02:20 pm

 • Only accept payments through title company escrow at closing

-• Never show the house alone—always bring someone with you
+• Never show the house alone — always bring someone

 3